NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/rgb-camera/plot-neon-rgb-camera-data.md

     '3.5.4 |Anaconda, Inc.| (default, Nov  8 2017, 14:34:30) [MSC v.1900 64 bit (AMD64)]'

-**Data Institue Participants**: You should be running `3.5.x`.
+**Data Institute Participants**: You should be running `3.5.x`.
 If this is not the case, close this console (both the notebook and Home page), and shut down your command prompt that is running your Jupyter notebook.
 Re-open your command prompt, navigate to your workking directory, and activate your p35 environment by typing `activate p35` in Windows or `source activate p35` in Mac if you followed the pre-institute computer set-up instructions.
 Once you see `(p35)` at the beginning of your command prompt, you can type `jupyter notebook` to run your notebook.

 <figure>
     <a href="/images/Python/rgb-camera/activate_py35.png">